 I have an early memory of looking in the mirror and checking the curves on my back.
 Even then I knew something wasn’t right: when my shoulders were extended and straight, my back wasn’t.

 I’d constantly stand and tilt myself round, so that I could see my back in the mirror.
-Although I had slight suspicions about the curvature, I dismissed them because it had never been mentioned, so I assumed I must be wrong.
-But throughout my childhood, it was something I would constantly go back to, then dismiss because that couldn’t be right, could it?
+Although I had slight suspicions about the curvature, I dismissed them because it had never been mentioned, so it couldn’t be, right?
+But through my childhood, it was something I would go back to, then dismiss because they wouldn’t do this.

-Perhaps deep down I knew I was right but didn’t want to be.
-Then at the age of 25 and my last check-up with a new specialist, my father was informed that a mild curvature is what I had been living with for all those years, as part of the cerebral palsy I didn’t even know I had.
+Perhaps deep down I knew I was right but I didn’t want to be.
+Then at the age of 25 and my very last check-up with a new specialist, my father was informed that a mild curvature is what I had been living with, as part of the cerebral palsy I didn’t even know I had.